Structs

 };

-func main() {
+fn main() {

-printf("host: %s\n", config.host);
+printf("host: %s\n", CONFIG.host);

-printf("port: %d\n", config.port);
+printf("port: %d\n", CONFIG.port);

 }